arangodb/spring-boot-starter/demo/README.md

 But we can not only implement geo functions going from a single point, but it is also possible to search for locations within a polygon.

-In our last example we add a method using `Polygon`.
+In our last example, we add a method using `Polygon`.

 `LocationRepository`:
 ```java